yuangliu/15618prj/docs/final.md

 **Figure 3:** *Comparison with sequential code and TensorFlow. (ms)*

 ### Training Time
+Figure 4 shows the forward and backward cost of trainings in each iteration on a large network.
+Back-propagation used a relatively more time, which is because the dependency is more complex than forward propagation.

 <img src="train.png" style="background-color:#666;"/>
 **Figure 4:** *Forward and backward cost. (ms)*